Reed-CompBio/spras/docs/tutorial/beginner.rst

 Step 3.1: Reviewing the Outputs
 -----------------------------------
-After completing the workflow, you will have several post analysis outputs that help you explore and interpret the results:

-1.	egfr-cytoscape.cys: a Cytoscape session file containing visualizations of the reconstructed subnetworks.
-2.	egfr-pathway-summary.txt: a summary file with statistics describing each network.

 Reviewing Summary Files
 ^^^^^^^^^^^^^^^^^^^^^^^^
 1. Open the summary statistics file

-In your file explorer, go to spras/output/basic/egfr-pathway-summary.txt and open it locally.
+In your file explorer, go to spras/output/beginner/egfr-pathway-summary.txt and open it locally.

 .. image:: ../_static/images/summary-stats.png
    :alt: description of the image